 Amazon offers two general plans: Individual and Professional.

 - Professional is $39.99 per month and offers advertising, top placement on site pages, and other features.
 But for those who want to be part of Handmade and who are true craftspeople, there is an out.
-Once you’ve created a Professional Amazon seller’s account, you can apply to have the fee waived by qualifying for an Artisan account.
+Once you’ve created a Professional Amazon seller’s account, you can apply to have the fee waived after the first month by qualifying for Handmade.

 - Add to that the referral fees.
 According to Amazon, “For every item sold, sellers pay Amazon a percentage of the total price—including item price, shipping cost, and any gift-wrapping charges—or a minimum amount, whichever is greater.
 Referral fees are in addition to selling plan fees.”
 The percentage depends on what you are selling.
 For example, if you create and sell jewelry, Amazon will take 20 percent of the total sale price up to $250 and 5 percent for any portion above that.
 However, if you qualify for Handmade, then Amazon will deduct a straight 15 percent referral fee.